Ouranosinc/lmoments3/README.rst

 IBM software disclaimer
 ~~~~~~~~~~~~~~~~~~~~~~~

-The base Fortran code is copyright of the IBM Corperation, and the licensing information is shown below:
+The base Fortran code is copyright of the IBM Corporation, and the licensing information is shown below:

 LMOMENTS: Fortran routines for use with the method of L-moments